 INFPs bring creative thinking, innovative solutions, and empathetic reasoning to a work environment, while ISTPs offer attention to detail, logical processing, and fact-based answers.
 INFPs can help ISTPs think about the impact a decision may have on others, while ISTPs can help INFPs sort through problems logically.

 Due to their Perceiving trait, INFPs and ISTPs tend to be naturally accepting of new situations.
 They are adaptable personalities who tend to crave unexpected experiences and appreciate positive change.

-INFPs and ISTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ISTP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid considering hypothetical ideas with ISTPs, while ISTPs should avoid focusing too closely on specifics around INFPs.

-INFPs and ISTPs can encourage and motivate each other in their personal and professional lives.
+INFP and ISTP types can encourage and motivate each other in their personal and professional lives.